changyangloong/covid19_malaysia_log_plot/README.md

 ## Covid 19 trends of Malaysia
 <p align="center">
   <img src="covid_data/20200507180004_malaysia.png" width="600"><br />
-  Global Covid19 Trend in Malaysia (updated 23 May 2020, 06:00 PM),
+  Global Covid19 Trend in Malaysia (updated 24 May 2020, 12:00 AM),
   red markers indicate the date from 13 March to 22 May 2020
 </p>

 <p align="center">
   <img src="covid_data/20200507180005_states.png" width="800"><br />
-  Global Covid19 Trend in different state of Malaysia (updated 23 May 2020, 06:00 PM), red markers indicate the date from 13 March to 22 May 2020
+  Global Covid19 Trend in different state of Malaysia (updated 24 May 2020, 12:00 AM), red markers indicate the date from 13 March to 22 May 2020
 </p>